Reading Diary 2012

 So we had to read a finnish novel for this project thingy and I didn't get my first choice so I had to settle for this. Äideistä parhain (Mother of Mine in English) tells the story of Eero, who was sent to Sweden because of the on going war in Finland.
 It sets in the present and Eero is already somewhat 60, but as he learns about his Swedish mother's death, it brings up some old memories.
 Mainly because his Swedish mother Signe had left him all the letters his real mother send to Signe.
 As Eero starts reading the letters, Eero learns a lot of new things about his mothers.
 They seem to bring up some bad memories and traumas.

 The novel started out very slowly and it was even boring at times.
 But as the story progressed it got a lot more interesting.
 So as I got to the end, I was pleased I had read it, even though it wasn't spectacular.
-I've never really read too much of Finnish literary but I thought this was surprisingly good for a Finnish book.
+I've never really read too much of Finnish literature but I thought this was surprisingly good.

 I've read the two previous Dexter books, and especially Darkly Dreaming Dexter was incredible.
 This is a unique topic and each book I've read is great in it's own way.
 Compared to the first novel Dexter in the Dark was leaning much more towards even fantasy-like telling.
 But it was really fascinating.
 Sometimes a bit weird, and I found myself often comparing the plot with the TV show.
 And now I get it why the show doesn't follow the book series.